jhxmluv/G4/README.md

-# G4
+# G4 - project 1

-Script for the video
+purpose :

   Teacher - Your vocabulary test scores are always low.
 Are you not studying?